calvinucheoma/talent-plus-assessment-test/README.md

 #### Run the docker container

-To run the Docker container, run the following command:
+To run the Docker container, run the following command in the root folder of the application:

 ```sh
   docker run -p 3000:3000 my-react-app